 The Spruce Eats / Julia Hartbeck

-How to Store and Freeze Mornay Sauce
+How To Store and Freeze Mornay Sauce

 Mornay can be kept in the fridge in an airtight container for 4 to 5 days and will freeze as well for up to 3 months.